 The name is supposedly derived from the mushrooms ability to act as a fly killer.
 Supposedly if the mushroom is crushed and placed in milk, it will attract flies and kill them.
 This is reflected in some of it’s names: “tue mouche” (fly killer-French), “mukhomor” (fly killer-Russian), “fliegenpilz” (fly mushroom-German).
 Accounts of it’s fly killing success vary however, some say it just makes flies buzz around like they’re drunk.

 A Poisonous Edible Mushroom

-Some that ingest this mushroom for narcotic purposes say that the yellow muscaria are not as powerful as the red ones, others also say that it will only make you sick.
-I can tell you that I do not doubt it’s narcotic effect at all.
-The reason for this is that I know from personal experience dealing with alternative medicine stores in Minnesota that muscaria is hands down the fastest selling product offered, moving out as quick as it comes in and commanding quite the wait list.
+Some people that ingest this mushroom for narcotic purposes say that the yellow muscaria are not as powerful as the red ones, others also say that it will only make you sick.
+I can tell you that I do not doubt it’s narcotic effect, at all.
+I know from personal experience dealing with alternative medicine stores in Minnesota that muscaria has, in the past, been one of the fastest selling products offered, moving out as quick as it comes in and commanding quite the wait list.
 Sale of muscaria is legal, for now, and probably will remain that way, especially the way legalization is going, which I think is a good thing, for the record, mushrooms being a natural substance and all.

 Siberians and Muscaria